iips-dc/feedback_system/doc/feedback_system_db.md

 ### 10. FFEDBACK STUDENT INFO TABLE
 - fs_id                                                // The unique feedback student number
 - batch_id                                             // Batch_id of the student
+- course                                               // Course of the student
 - semester                                             // Current semester of student
 - section                                              // Section of the student
 - feedback_session                                     // Year in which feedback is taken